 • Participation in another clinical study with an investigational drug within 30 days of screening.

-• Presence of a chromosomal abnormality or genetic mutation in the bone marrow that may put the subject at an increased risk of myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML) per Investigator's judgment.
+• Presence of a chromosomal abnormality or genetic mutation that may put the subject at an increased risk of myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML) per Investigator's judgment.

 MT2020-06: A PHASE 1/2 STUDY TO EVALUATE THE SAFETY, TOLERABILITY, AND EFFICACY OF JSP191 FOR HEMATOPOIETIC CELL TRANSPLANTATION CONDITIONING TO ACHIEVE ENGRAFTMENT AND IMMUNE RECONSTITUTION IN SUBJECTS WITH SCID